-Of the different types of plastics, identified as #1-#7, only #1 & #2 rigid plastic, single-use food containers are actually banned from the landfill and should be recycled.
+Of the different types of plastics, identified as #1-#7, only #1 & #2 rigid plastic, single-use containers are actually banned from the landfill in VT and need to be recycled.
 Examples of these types of plastics in schools include single-serving cereal tubs and some yogurt containers.